The Link Between Methamphetamine Addiction And Parkinson’s Disease

 How Do Methamphetamines Cause Parkinson’s Disease?

-Parkinson’s disease is caused from death of a region of the nervous system known as the substantia nigra.
+Parkinson’s disease is caused by the death of a region of the nervous system known as the substantia nigra.
 This part of the brain both produces and releases the neurotransmitter dopamine.
 Since dopamine is so closely tied with the primary functions of the nervous system as they relate to coordination and movement, a permanent dopamine deficiency can lead to the same progressive and chronic symptoms that characterize Parkinson’s disease.

 Researchers have long known from non-human animal studies that methamphetamine induces cell death within the substantia nigra, though only recently have studies been able to verify the correlation to any large degree.
 One of the animal studies conducted in the mid-1990s indicated a total reduction in dopamine within the substantia nigra in laboratory mice of 40-45 percent within one week of exposure to methamphetamine.

-A similar study on mice demonstrated that just three dose-proportioned methamphetamine injections set at three hour intervals produced a fairly immediate reduction in dopaminergic cells of between 20 and 25 percent.
+A similar study on mice demonstrated that just three dose-proportioned methamphetamine injections set at three-hour intervals produced a fairly immediate reduction in dopaminergic cells of between 20 and 25 percent.

 Observable significant increases in microglial cells, designed to protect the nervous system, are seen within the substantia nigra within hours after methamphetamine exposure, indicating some level of neurotoxicity.